oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    Fill out the form.
 Make sure to fill out the mandatory fields:

-   **Email**: your email with which you will login,
+   **Email**: your email with which you will login

-   **Password**: a strong password of 6 characters and at least one number or symbol,
+   **Password**: a strong password of 6 characters and at least one number or symbol

-   **Security questions and answes**: pick an appropriate question that you will know the answer to,
+   **Security questions and answers**: pick an appropriate question that you will know the answer to

-   Check that you are not a robot,
+   Check that you are not a robot

-   Read the **Cerner Terms of Use** and **Cerner Privacy Policy** and check the consent checkbox,
+   Read the **Cerner Terms of Use** and **Cerner Privacy Policy** and check the consent checkbox

    Click "**Create Account**" button.